 - Work closely with any contractors and other businesses using the work area to ensure the health and safety of their employees.

 Employees also have responsibilities at work to ensure their own health and safety, and the safety of fellow employees:

-- Take reasonable care for your own safety
+- Take reasonable care for their own safety.

-- Co-operate with your employer’s efforts to ensure your and other’s health and safety at work
+- Co-operate with the employer’s efforts to ensure health and safety at work.

-- Tell your manager or employer’s Health and Safety Representative if you consider that the job or environment is putting your or anyone else’s health at risk
+- Tell a manager or employer’s Health and Safety Representative if they consider that the job or environment is putting health at risk.

 There are a number of situations in which health and safety should be given special attention:

 1. Coming back to work after time off